stevenjohnstone/go-bpf-gen/README.md

 * `.ExePath` gives the absolute path of the target executable
-* `.GoRuntime.GoidOffset` gives the offset of the `goid` field in `runtime.g`.
-See templates/latency.bt for an example
 * `.Arguments` gives access to the key-value pairs given on the command line
 * `.RegsABI` is true if argument passing with registers is enabled